 check out my recent article.

-It’s shouldn’t come as a shocker that this region attracts a decent amount of hikers and bikers every year, after all, it’s got an awesome myriad of tracks.
+It’s shouldn’t come as a shocker that this region attracts a decent amount of hikers and bikers every year, after all, it’s got a generous myriad of tracks.
 Yet when the Sailor and I took a scenic (and relatively rigorous) bike ride around the hills of Yungaburra at Christmas, people passed us in cars and looked over like we were crazy!

 Looking back, we were the only bikers I saw on our 12-day adventure, and it was the hight of summer so maybe we were a little nuts.
 The hills can be quite a climb and you’ll definitely be sweating a puddle afterwards, but bombing it downhill was exhilarating and the scenery was even more spellbinding.
 It was a highlight of our trip!